blank0826/3D-TicTacToe/README.md

 ### <ins>Winning Strategy:</ins>
-A winning line is formed when the sum of the three numbers is 42 on the magic square, and the three points are collinear i.e each row, column, pillar, four main space diagonals.
+A winning line is formed when the sum of the three numbers is 42 on the magic square, and the three points are collinear i.e each row, column, pillar, four main space diagonals.<br />
 *Hint: One of the working solutions would be to test if the three points in 3-D space have the sum as 42 and the three points are collinear.*